nfsi-canada/OBSW2025/TUTORIAL3/demo.md

 Now we need to download the earthquake data, for which we wish to clean the vertical component using the transfer functions just calculated.
 This script `atacr_download_event` is very similar to `atacr_download_data`, with the addition of the Event and Geometry Settings.

-> Warning: Be careful with the Frequency Settings, as these values need to be exactly the same as those used in `atacr_download_data`, but won’t be checked against.
+> **Warning**: Be careful with the Frequency Settings, as these values need to be exactly the same as those used in `atacr_download_data`, but won’t be checked against.

 To download the seismograms that recorded the March 9, 2012, magnitude 6.6 Vanuatu earthquake (be conservative with the options), type in a terminal: